Lucky you! You found an early release chapter - it will be fully polished and published shortly!

 operation.

-Okay, that should be it!
+Okay, that should do it!
 Run the test now:

 symfony php bin/phpunit --filter=testPostToCreateUser